mileselvidge/Neo-Neural-Networks/README.md

-# Neo
+# Neo Neural Networks (NNN)
-### _A basic Java Matrix Operations Library_
+### _Neural Networks and Matrix Mathematics for Java_

-Neo is a mathematic library for Java containing a few useful and common matrix operations for a matrix datatype.
-It is written entirely from scratch and can be implemented into any project which requires large matrix operations.
-Most significantly, Neo was written with the intent of being used for my personal Machine Learning projects in the Processing IDE.
+Neo is a basic machine learning library for Java written from the ground up.
+Neo has the ability to cretae and operate on large abstract matrices, including powerful operations like the matrix power and inverse functions.
+Central to Neo is a easy and effective way to write three layered Artificial Neural Networks that can easily be created, trained and queried in any Java project, and has been adapted with the Processing IDE in mind.

-I intend to take this project further, realsing a further Machine Learning framework, specifically for Java and the Processing Environment.
-I am 17 years old and eager to gain insight and expertise from others, so any contributions to this project is welcomed!
+This project is just beginning and I intend to perusing it much further.
+Many of the concepts I explored whilst creating this project are new and exciting to me as I am 17 years old.
+Any input, suggests or help will be welcome!

 ***